-As you can see that my selection is not perfect.
-You can see the tree leaves(at the intersection of sky and white color) clearly.
-If I used lasso tool or pen tool for the selection it would have taken so much time.
-So to refine this selection I am going to click on refine edge tool on the option bar or just press ctrl+alt+R/cmd+opt+R. You can also go to Select>Refine Edge to open the Refine Edge Tool Box.
+To refine this selection I am going to click on refine edge tool on the options bar or just press ctrl+alt+R/cmd+opt+R. You can also go to Select>Refine Edge to open the Refine Edge Tool Box.

 The refine edge toolbar looks like the one shown below.

 In the view mode box, you can see various modes.

 Marching Ants: In this mode, your selection will be surrounded by marching ants.
-Keyboard shortcut is M.
+The keyboard shortcut is M.

-On Black: One of the most used mode by me.
-In this mode the area that is not selected is filled with black color.
+On Black: One of the most used modes by me.
+In this mode, the area that is not selected is filled with black color.
 It gives you high contrast so its easy for me to select the image.
-Keyboard shortcut is B.
+The keyboard shortcut is B.

 On White: Just opposite of “on black” mode.
 The white color will fill the area that is not selected.
 The shortcut is W.

-Black & White: In this mode the area that is selected will be filled by white color and that is not selected.
+Black & White: In this mode, the area that is selected will be filled by white color and that is not selected.
 The shortcut is K.

-On Layers: In this mode the area which is not selected will becomes transparent.
-Note that you may see check board pattern.
+On Layers: In this mode, the area which is not selected will become transparent.
+Note that you may see checkboard pattern.
 That pattern indicates the transparent layer.
-Shortcut is L.
+The shortcut is L.